the wing of a plane flying over Hartsfield Jackson International Airport

 Speaking of credit cards, I’m always a bit surprised to hear people say they travel with only one credit card.
 Okay, but what happens when for some reason that one card doesn’t work?
 I’ve had that happen.
 In fact, I’m sure we’ve all had that happen.

 One more thing I also recommend is carrying multiple brands of credit cards.
-While it’s not usually an issue here in the United States, some cards like American Express and Discover are no widely accepted in some other countries.
+While it’s not generally not an issue here in the United States, American Express and Discover are not widely accepted in other countries.
 Visa and Mastercard are the way to go.

 5. Join the Airline’s Frequent Flyer Program

 It might not get you to your destination quicker because let’s face it, a customer service rep hundreds of miles away can only do so much.
-But there still are good reasons to join and remain loyal to an airline.
-Many frequent flyer programs come with perks like priority boarding, free bags and even an occasional upgrade just to mention a few things.
+But there still are good reasons to join and show your loyalty to an airline.
+Plus, many frequent flyer programs come with perks like earlier boarding, free bags and even an occasional upgrade.

 6. Use the Airline’s App

 Short of staying in touch with gate agents and airline personnel, the best way to stay up-to-date with flight changes and possible flight cancellations and delays, is by utilizing the airline’s app.
-All airline apps, that I know of, have the option to receive push notifications, and even texts, as soon as updated info is available.
+All airline apps- that I know of – have the option to receive push notifications, and texts, as soon as updated info is available.

-Signing up for these alerts possibly mean you’ll find out what’s going on before airline workers know.
+Signing up for these alerts possibly means you’ll find out what’s going on before the airline workers know.
 This can be really helpful in getting things done quickly or moving on to the next phase of a flight cancellation instead of just sitting around waiting and not knowing what’s happening.

 7. Download a Flight App